przvlprd/zhaw-matchmaking-app/README.md

   `https://zhaw-matchmaking-api--przvlprd.repl.co/query/` </br>
   `https://zhaw-matchmaking-api--przvlprd.repl.co/query-stream/` </br>

-*(it can take up to 30s to get the replit repos running)*
+*(it may take up to 30s to get the replit repos running)*
 ## Local Setup
 You need (access to) a vector database which contains the different user profiles.
-You can see the [background material repo](https://github.com/przvlprd/zhaw-matchmaking-material) on how this was created.
+You can see the `ingest` script in the dedicated folder as well as the [background material repo](https://github.com/przvlprd/zhaw-matchmaking-material) on how this was created.

 ### Prerequisites
 - create & activate virtual environment
 ```shell